nitzan-treg/ntLib/README.md

 ## DOP wrangler (Beta)
-Just like the SOP "Solver" node is a glorified "SOP Solver" DOP, the "DOP wrangler" is a glorified geometry wrangler. i created it just to test if a i can make a solver that is even simpler then the "SOP Solver"
+Just like the SOP "Solver" node is a glorified "SOP Solver" DOP, the "DOP wrangler" is a glorified geometry wrangler.

-Suppsodly "geometry wrangler" DOP node should exectue faster then the "SOP Solver" DOP node, as it doesnt have to bind all the data of the source geometry.
+Suppsodly a "geometry wrangler" DOP node should exectue faster then the "SOP Solver" DOP node, as it doesnt have to bind all the data of the source geometry.

 I think that sharing this curiosity might open an interesting discussion about what are DOP's and how we can optimize them.